 We are committed to supporting care leavers, estranged students and carers to succeed during their time at the University.
-Our dedicated team is there to offer guidance and support from the time of application, through the transition into the first year, and all the way to graduation.
+Our dedicated UWE Cares Team is there to offer guidance and support from application all the way to graduation.

 UWE Cares film

 This film by Rediat Abayneh, a UWE Bristol graduate and care leaver, explains how the UWE Cares scheme supports students.

 The UWE Cares package of support provides support to care leavers, estranged students and carers.

 A team of dedicated advisers will support you through the transition from applicant to UWE Bristol student, helping to make this time a little less daunting.

 This support continues while you study and all the way through to graduation.

 We are at the end of the phone or contactable by email and can answer any questions – we can coordinate support with other services across the university and signpost you to the right place to get the help you need.

 We will contact you regularly throughout your course to see how you are getting on.